Race, Education, and Democracy: A Simmons College / Beacon Press Lecture and

 This new series aims to reestablish in the public imagination that historically

 felt connection between public education and the possibility of a robust democracy,

 against the backdrop of the realities of race today in America.
 We are delighted

 to have Beverly Daniel Tatum launch the series.
 We look forward to publishing

 many equally important books in the seasons to come.
 Helene Atwan,

 director of Beacon Press

-All lectures will take place at Simmons College and are free and open to the public.
+All lectures are free and open to the public.
 The lectures are funded in part by the Lowell Institute.
-Please note that the first two lectures will be held on Saturday, March 30, 2013.
-The last lecture will be held on Thursday, April 04, 2013 in the Kotzen Center.
+Please note that the first two lectures will be held on Saturday, March 29, 2014.
+The last lecture will be held on Tuesday, April 01, 2014 in the Kotzen Center.

 For Directions to the College via car and public transportation, please click

 On the Same Track: How Schools Can Join the Twenty-First-Century Struggle against Re-segregation by Carol Corbett Burris